Can foundation models actively gather information in interactive environments to test hypotheses?: Related Work

 \section{Related Work}

-\textbf{Exploration in RL} Information gathering is related to exploration in RL, which has been studied in particular for tasks with sparse rewards such as Montezuma's Revenge and Pitfall in Atari and the DM-HARD-8 tasks \citep[e.g.,][]{burda2018exploration,ecoffet2019go,badia2020never,guo2022byol,saade2023unlocking} as well as in unsupervised settings \citep[e.g.,][]{pathak2017curiosity,guo2022byol}.
+\textbf{Exploration in RL} Information gathering is related to exploration in RL, which has been studied for tasks with sparse rewards such as Montezuma's Revenge and Pitfall in Atari, Deep-sea exploration and other tasks in the Behavior Suite for RL, and the DM-HARD-8 tasks \citep[e.g.,][]{burda2018exploration,ecoffet2019go,Osband2019-ux,guo2022byol,saade2023unlocking} as well as in unsupervised settings \citep[e.g.,][]{pathak2017curiosity,guo2022byol}.
 These methods commonly derive an ``intrinsic'' reward from the error of a predictive model \citep[e.g.,][]{pathak2017curiosity,burda2018exploration,guo2022byol} or by estimating the density of visited states \citep[e.g.,][]{saade2023unlocking}. \cite{badia2020never} use a combination of both of these types of intrinsic rewards and \cite{tam2022semantic} additionally use pre-trained representations.
 In contrast, this work relies on the prior knowledge of foundation models from internet-scale pre-training for exploration \citep[e.g.,][]{wang2023voyager,feng2023llama,lu2024intelligent} rather than using random exploratory actions and intrinsic rewards.
+Also, existing RL environments \citep[e.g.,][]{todorov2012mujoco,brockman2016openai,tassa2018deepmind} often conflate exploration with other aspects of agent performance, making it difficult to isolate and assess a model's inherent exploratory capabilities.
+Such aspects include sparse or deceptive rewards and noisy, non-stationary, or multi-agent environments.
+We therefore chose and designed a suite of environments that allows us to systematically disentangle and control the factors influencing exploration.